ryantd42/NY-Legislative-Git/2023/S1403A-2023/bill.md

   January 11, 2023
   ___________

- Introduced  by  Sen.  MYRIE  -- read twice and ordered printed, and when printed to be committed to the Committee on Housing, Construction  and Community Development
+ Introduced  by  Sens.
+MYRIE,  BRESLIN,  RAMOS, RIVERA -- read twice and ordered printed, and when printed to be committed to the Committee  on Housing,  Construction and Community Development -- recommitted to the Committee  on  Housing,  Construction  and  Community  Development  in accordance  with  Senate  Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

  AN  ACT  to  amend the real property actions and proceedings law and the real property law, in relation to  prohibiting  residential  evictions during the winter months

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Short Title.
-This act shall be known and may  be  cited  as the "winter moratorium on evictions act of 2023".
+This act shall be known and may  be  cited  as the "winter moratorium on evictions act".
   §  2.
 Legislative findings and declaration of emergency.
 The legisla- ture hereby finds and declares all of the following:
   The serious public emergency  regarding  the  scarcity  of  affordable